Dark colors on walls. Gargoyles in every corner. Mirrors on ceilings. Roses in vases. Long tables with candelabras.

 Add jars of Epsom salt, have a collection of bath bombs, and buy face masks to get the perfect skin.
 Your towels should be put away in the cupboard.
 Buy black or another dark color for towels.

 The bathroom should smell like fall.
 Opt for apple cinnamon.
 Leave the sea breeze and ocean breeze scents to Cancer.
-Scorpio does well with dominate fall scents.
-Avoid spring like scents throughout the house unless those scents are alluring -- like rose or lavender.
+Scorpio does well with dominant fall scents.
+Avoid spring-like scents throughout the house unless those scents are alluring—like rose or lavender.